Unleash/unleash/website/docs/how-to/how-to-add-sso-azure-saml.md

 ### Save SAML certificate, identifier, and login URL

-Save the following information from the single sign-on page for your application:
+Save the following information from the single sign-on settings of your application:
 - [SAML certificate](#saml-certificate)
 - [Login URL](#login-url)
 - [Microsoft Entra Identifier](#microsoft-entra-identifier)